 Welcome to Gelato!

-Here you will find a brief overview on how to setup your Gelato account from a billing perspective.
-We will cover the following aspects:
+In this guide, you will find a brief overview of how to set up your Gelato account from a billing perspective.

 Tip: We recommend to have at least one Gelato Finance Admin, who can take care of finance-related aspects of your Gelato account.